-SECTION 116 UNSAFE STRUCTURES AND EQUIPMENT
+SECTION 116 UNSAFE BUILDINGS, STRUCTURES, EQUIPMENT AND SERVICE SYSTEMS

-- 116.1 Unsafe buildings or systems.
-All buildings, structures, electrical, gas, mechanical or plumbing systems which are unsafe, unsanitary, or do not provide adequate egress, or which constitute a fire hazard, or are otherwise dangerous to human life, or which in relation to existing use, constitute a hazard to safety or health, are considered unsafe buildings, structures or service systems.
-All such unsafe buildings, structures or service systems are hereby declared illegal and shall be ordered by the building official to be abated by the owner, through repair and rehabilitation or by demolition and removal, in accordance with this code.
-The extent of repairs shall be determined by the building official. - 116.1.1 When the building official determines a building, structure, electrical, gas, mechanical or plumbing system or portion thereof is unsafe, as set forth in this code he/she shall provide the record owner(s) of the real property upon which the unsafe building, structure, system is located, a written notice stating the defects thereof, by certified mail, return receipt requested.
-This notice shall require the owner within thirty (30) days either to complete specified repairs or improvements, or to demolish and remove the building, structure, electrical, gas, mechanical or plumbing system or portion thereof. - 116.1.1.1 In addition to the written notice being sent by certified mail, return receipt requested to the record owner(s) of the real property upon which the unsafe building, structure, system is located, the building official shall post a copy of the notice in a conspicuous place in the county courthouse, upon the building, structure or system, and a copy shall be recorded in the public records of Palm Beach County. - 116.1.1.2 In addition, a copy of the notice, as outlined in this sub-section, shall be published simultaneously for two consecutive weekends in a newspaper of local circulation.
+- 116.1 Unsafe buildings, structures, equipment or service systems.
+Buildings, structures, existing equipment, or service systems that are or hereafter become unsafe, insanitary or deficient because of inadequate means of egress facilities, inadequate light and ventilation, or which constitute a fire hazard, or are otherwise dangerous to human life or the public welfare, or that involve illegal or improper occupancy or inadequate maintenance, shall be deemed an unsafe condition.
+Unsafe buildings, structures, equipment or service systems shall be taken down and removed or made safe, as the building official deems necessary and as provided for in this section.
+A vacant structure that is not secured against entry shall be deemed unsafe. - 116.1.1 When the building official determines a building, structure, electrical, gas, mechanical or plumbing equipment or system or portion thereof is unsafe, as set forth in this code the building official shall provide the record owner(s) of the real property upon which the unsafe building, structure, equipment or system is located, a written notice stating the defects thereof, by certified mail, return receipt requested.
+This notice shall require the owner within thirty (30) business days of delivery of this notice to complete specified repairs or improvements, or to demolish and remove the building, structure, electrical, gas, mechanical or plumbing equipment or system or portion thereof. - 116.1.1.1 In addition to the written notice being sent by certified mail, return receipt requested to the record owner(s) of the real property upon which the unsafe building, structure, equipment or system is located, the building official shall post a copy of the notice in a conspicuous place in the county courthouse, and upon the building, structure, equipment or system, and a copy shall be recorded in the public records of Palm Beach County. - 116.1.1.2 In addition, a copy of the notice, as outlined in this sub-section, shall be published simultaneously for two consecutive weekends in a newspaper of local circulation.
 Such notice shall be substantially in the following form: